RidersDiscountCom/HypChat/README.rst

 Concepts
 ========

-There are two basic types in HypChat: ``Linker`` and ``JsonObject``.
+There are two basic types in HypChat: ``Linker`` and ``RestObject``.
 They are not meant to be instantiated directly but instead created as references from other objects.

 Linker
 ------